salt-formulas/salt-formulas/doc/source/develop/extending-formulas.rst

     service
     =======

-    Install and configure the Service service.
+    Install and configure the Specific service.

     .. note::